Establishing Trust as a Leader Comes First

 All of those previously mentioned types of intelligence are "inward-facing"—meaning the leader reflects on their style and strengths and how those traits show up in a leadership philosophy.
 As important as they are for self-awareness, they are leader-centric and often diminish the all-important connections and relationships that those leaders have.

 This is where the philosophy of conversational intelligence stands out: it is “the hardwired ability in all humans to connect, engage, and navigate with others.”
 In other words, it is different from other types of intelligence because it is less “I-centric” and more “we-centric.”

 Judith E. Glaser, an American academic, business executive, and organizational anthropologist, originally started the conversation on conversational intelligence with her best-seller Conversational Intelligence: How Great Leaders Build Trust and Get Extraordinary Results*.

-Conversational intelligence is a collaborative ability, which thrives in the more collaborative world of work today, especially with a growing millennial workforce driven more opportunities to express thoughts, observations, and opinions.
-A leader with a higher conversational intelligence quotient can raise the level of personal relationships as well as the teams and organizations they are a part of.
-In other words, this leader works to Enlist Others more successfully.
+Conversational intelligence is a collaborative ability which thrives in the cross-functional world of work today, especially with a workforce driven to find more opportunities to express thoughts, observations, and opinions.
+A leader with a higher conversational intelligence quotient Enlists Others more successfully, raising the level of personal relationships as well as the teams and organizations they are a part of.

 In coaching, the intent is to help the coachee realize his or her potential and find his or her way guided by the coach asking sharply focused questions.
-These questions are designed to help the coachee reflect and determine the best path (or paths).
-The conversation is typically focused on the leader-coach asking thoughtful questions — lots of them —to help the coachee discover for themselves.
+These questions are designed to help the coachee reflect and determine their best path (or paths).
+The conversation is typically focused on the leader-coach asking thoughtful questions—lots of them—to help the coachee discover answers for themselves.